 My ex-wife certainly bore the brunt of the day-to-day with the kids.
 She still does, and I know it's still not easy.
 I do my best to try to remain engaged from a distance, offering as much help with things like doctor appointments, haircuts, buying shoes and clothes, reinforcing them cleaning their room as much as I could.

-I have worked very hard to stay connected to the boys, and it’s not easy.
+I have worked very hard to stay connected to the boys, and it's not easy.
 Calling every day before school to wish them off, calling two to three times after school, and FaceTiming them often.
-I still drive back and forth to Michigan multiple times a month, racking up 1500-2000 miles a month on the road.
+I still drive back and forth to Michigan multiple times a month, racking up 1,500 to 2,000 miles a month.

 Don't hide the truth